-Join Peggy Fisher for an in-depth discussion in this video Event probability, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Event probability, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] Probability and discrete mathematics involves the probability of events using enumerative combinatorics.
 Discrete probability is the theory that deals with events that occur in countable spaces.
 For example, when observing nature, we might count the number of birds in a flock, which is comprised only of positive integers.
 For experiments that have very well-defined constraints, such as throwing dice or experiments with decks of cards, calculating the probability of events is basically, again, enumerative combinatorics.

 When tossing or throwing a set of two die, what are the chances of getting two sixes?
 We start by identifying the power set of two die.
 Each die has a cardinality of six.
 So the total number of sets would be 36.
 There's only one combination that provides us with two sixes.
 So the probability is one out of 36, or about 3%.
 Let's extend this to the probability of getting two die that sum to seven.

 First, we need to list the ordered pairs that add to seven.
 Which include one and six, two and five, three and four, four and three, five and two, and six and one.
 Remember, order is important when you're dealing with ordered pairs.
 Therefore, the probability would be six out of 36, or approximately 17%.
 Another type of experiment might be trying to identify all possible routes from one destination to another with one stop along the way.

 When flying the friendly skies, the program used to find the routes must first identify all flights from destination A to destination B, and then B to C. Finally, what is the total possible flight patterns, and the cost of each?
 Suppose these three icons represent my flights, where A is State College, B is Chicago, and C is Dallas.
 We have three flights from State College to Chicago.